kjolley/BIGSdb_documentation/data_query.rst

 Querying whole genome data
 ==========================
-The sequenced query is not limited to single genes.
+The sequence query is not limited to single genes.
 You can also paste or upload whole genomes - these can be in multiple contigs.
 If you select a specific scheme from the dropdown box, all loci belonging to that scheme will be checked (although only exact matches are reported for a locus if one of the other loci has an exact match).
 If all loci are matched, scheme fields will also be returned if these are defined.
 This, for example, enables you to identify the MLST sequence type of a genome in one step.

 .. image:: /images/data_query/sequence_query6.png